jonathanstowe/Doublephone/README.md

 ## Installation

-If you have a working installation of Rakudo Perl 6 with ```zef``` installed then you should be able to install this with either:
+If you have a working installation of Rakudo with ```zef``` installed then you should be able to install this with either:

 	zef install Doublephone